 Financial District Bars in NYC (Map)

-And there you have it my friends, the best bars in FiDi according to yours truly.
-If you think we missed a spot, leave a comment and we’ll make sure to check it out.
+And there you have it, the best bars in FiDi according to yours truly.
+If you think we missed a spot, leave a comment and we’ll check it out.

 Cheers!